hehestevenhe/MDPI_OSCC_microbiome/README.md

 # MDPI_OSCC_microbiome
 R scripts used for processing and secondary analysis of OSCC MS data.

-*_prot_filter.R scripts used the TPP ProteinProphet .tsv outputs as input to perform file concatenation and applying filtering criteria for the identified proteins.
+*_prot_filter.R: R scripts for processing of the TPP ProteinProphet outputs for virus, bacteria and fungi.
+These files used the TPP ProteinProphet .tsv outputs as input to perform file concatenation and apply filtering criteria for the identified proteins.

 species_inf_sunburst.R: R script for species inference based on log-fold change cutoffs of identified proteins, and visualisation as sunburst plots.